Wisdom Teeth Removal (What’s Involved?)

 Even though most patients will need their third molars extracted, some patients are able to maintain these teeth for a lifetime with no issues.
 Yearly intraoral, extraoral, and radiographic (x-ray) observation is recommended for patients with healthy, asymptomatic, disease-free wisdom teeth.

 Depending on the consultation results and patient examination, the oral surgeon may extract the tooth, partially remove the tooth or monitor the tooth over time (active surveillance).
-It’s important to remember that an absence of symptoms does not equate to a lack of disease.

 Wisdom teeth classifications are used to predict surgical difficulties and potential complications.
 In addition to evaluating the position of the third molars, your oral surgeon will factor your age, sex, systemic health, dental health, current medications, and cardiovascular health.